-Modify the shape of upper and lower eyelids to create a youthful appearance.
-At Cosmos Clinic, surgical eyelid procedures known as Blepharoplasty are undertaken by specialist plastic surgeon Dr Ellis Choy operating out of Sydney & Coffs Harbour.
+Modify the shape of your upper and lower eyelids to create a more youthful appearance.
+At Cosmos Clinic, surgical eyelid procedures (known as Blepharoplasty) are undertaken by Dr Reza Ahmadi from Cosmos Clinic Melbourne.

 The aim of the procedure is to correct drooping upper eyelids and puffy bags below the eyes by removing excess fat, skin, and muscle.
 The procedure usually takes 1 – 3 hours and usually uses a local anaesthesic with sedation (for upper eyelid) or general anaesthetic (for lower eyelid) – so pain or discomfort is very mild and tolerable.

-Recovery is relatively quick.
-Patients can expect to be reading within 2 to 3 days, back to work within 7 to 10 days and resuming wear of contact lenses in 2 weeks or more (* may vary from patient to patient).
-Strenuous activities and alcohol intake is allowed after about 3 weeks.
+Recovery from a Blepharoplasty is relatively quick.
+Patients can expect to be reading within 2 to 3 days, back to work within 7 to 10 days and can resume the wear of contact lenses in 2 weeks or more (* may vary from patient to patient).
+Strenuous activity and alcohol intake are allowed after about 3 weeks.
 It will be several weeks before all bruising and swelling is gone.
 Keeping your head elevated will reduce swelling and bruising.
-Side effects may include: temporary discomfort, tightness of lids, swelling, bruising, temporary dryness, burning, itching of eyes, excessive tearing and sensitivity to light for the first few weeks after treatment.
+Side effects may include temporary discomfort, tightness of lids, swelling, bruising, temporary dryness, burning, itching of eyes, excessive tearing and sensitivity to light for the first few weeks after treatment.

-Eyelid Surgery, or Blepharoplasty, is a procedure that removes fat, usually along with excess eyelid skin and muscle, from the upper and/or lower eyelids.
-Eyelid surgery can correct drooping eyelids (upper) and puffy bags below your eyes.
+Eyelid Surgery is a procedure that removes fat, usually along with excess eyelid skin and muscle, from the upper and/or lower eyelids.
+Eyelid surgery can correct drooping upper eyelids and puffy bags below your eyes.
 These features can make you look older and more tired than you feel and may sometimes interfere with your vision.
-Eyelid Surgery won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes or lift sagging eyebrows.
+Eyelid Surgery won’t remove crow’s feet or other wrinkles.
+It won’t eliminate dark circles under your eyes or lift sagging eyebrows.
 While it can add an upper eyelid crease to Asian eyes, it will not erase evidence of your ethnic or racial heritage.
-Blepharoplasty can be done alone or in conjunction with other facial surgery procedures such as a Face Lift or Brow Lift.
+Blepharoplasty can be performed alone or in conjunction with other facial surgery procedures such as a Face Lift or Brow Lift.

 Results usually last several years and are often long lasting*